 If Zambia was your home, 60% of your neighbors would be living below the poverty line and 42% of those people would be living in extreme poverty.
 However, even though poverty is a daily reality for the majority of people in Zambia, most people are deprived of the tools to end the cycle of poverty.
 For example, most of the people in Zambia have been deprived of an education that would give them a higher standard of living.
 In rural areas of the country, the average adult male has a 6th grade education and the average adult female has a 3rd grade education.
 Unicef reports that 72% of children in Zambia attend primary school but only 46% of children attend secondary school.
 Also, 52% of Zambia’s population is under the age of 18, making the demand for adequate and accessible education incredibly high.

 In partnership with the Ministry of Education, the CCAP Synod of Zambia’s Education Department addresses the issue of poverty by providing children an education they wouldn’t have received otherwise.
 Before Zambian independence, Scottish missionaries built 70 CCAP primary schools in northeastern Zambia.
 These schools were confiscated from the missionaries by the colonial government but, in 2003, the CCAP Synod of Zambia reclaimed 11 of those schools.
 With the help of the Ministry of Education, the CCAP mission schools are provided with trained teachers, if teacher housing is available, and up to date curriculum.
-Now, the Education Department oversees 10 primary schools and 4 secondary schools, a total of 14,000 students.
+The Education Department currently oversees 10 primary schools and 4 secondary schools, a total of 14,000 students.
 The CCAP mission schools have attained impressive national exam results and provide its students quality education and a Christian-oriented, inclusive, interactive, and engaging school environment.

 The coordinator of the Education Department, Reverend Nehemia Mkwayi, states that one of the greatest successes of the CCAP schools is that some of the students who attended CCAP schools became teachers because of the education they received.
 Reverend Mkwaki remarks that “there is a teacher who received his education through the CCAP schools through the Orphaned and Vulnerable Children Support Program.
 To this day, the man says ‘I don’t know what I would have done if God had not given me CCAP schools.
 I am a teacher now because of CCAP schools.’”

-Status: The Education Department is financially supported by: EduDeo Ministries (Canada), Solon Foundation (Switzerland), and World Servants (Netherlands).
+Status: The Education Department is financially supported by: EduDeo Ministries (Canada), Solon Foundation (Switzerland), and World Servants (Netherlands)

 CLICK HERE TO LEARN MORE